What Did the Early Church Teach About Idols and Icons?

 By COGwriter

 Many who profess Christianity attend church services that have a variety of supposedly Christian idols and icons in the buildings.
-Even many of those who do not (and nearly all who do) tend to wear or even revere crosses as a symbol for Christians.
+Many who profess Christ tend to wear or even revere crosses as a symbol for Christians.

-Nearly everyone familiar with the Bible should be familiar with this passage from Exodus 20:3-5:
+Nearly everyone familiar with the Bible should be familiar with this passage of the ten commandments from Exodus 20:3-5:

 You shall have no other gods before Me.
-You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them (NKJV throughout).
+You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them (NKJV throughout, unless otherwise noted).

-However, some do not seem to be as familiar with this passage from Deuteronomy 4:15-19:
+However, some do not seem to be as familiar with this passage from Deuteronomy 4:15-19.
+Here a Catholic translation of it:

 This prohibition against idols was not limited to idols of foreign gods.
 God is also quite displeased with images that are supposed to direct worship to Him as this passage from Exodus 32:7-8 shows: